History of William F. Buckley Jr. in Timeline

 1943: Graduation from Millbrook School

-In 1943, William F. Buckley Jr. graduated from the Millbrook School in Millbrook, New York.
-That same year, Buckley was a member of the American Boys' Club for the Defense of Errol Flynn during Flynn's trial.
+In 1943, William F. Buckley Jr. graduated from Millbrook School in Millbrook, New York, where he had founded and edited the school's yearbook, "The Tamarack".
+In 1943, Buckley was also a member of the American Boys' Club for the Defense of Errol Flynn during Flynn's trial for statutory rape.

 1945: Enrolled at Yale University

-In 1945, with the end of the war, postwar conservatism brought together libertarianism, traditionalism, and anticommunism.
-William F. Buckley Jr. was recognized for the fusion of these ideas.
+Since 1945, postwar conservatism brought together libertarianism, traditionalism, and anticommunism.
+William F. Buckley Jr. and National Review took the lead in the formulation of postwar conservatism.

-In 1947, William F. Buckley Jr. began working as a Spanish instructor at Yale.
+From 1947, William F. Buckley Jr. worked as a Spanish Instructor at Yale.

-In 1950, William F. Buckley Jr. graduated with honors from Yale University after engaging in debate and conservative political commentary during his time there.
+In 1950, William F. Buckley Jr. graduated with honors from Yale University, following his engagement in debate and conservative political commentary.

 1950: Marriage to Patricia Taylor

-In 1950, William F. Buckley Jr. married Patricia "Pat" Taylor, the daughter of Canadian industrialist Austin C. Taylor.
+In 1950, William F. Buckley Jr. married Patricia (Pat) Taylor, the daughter of Canadian industrialist Austin C. Taylor.
+They met while she was a student at Vassar College.

 God and Man at Yale: The Superstitions of 'Academic Freedom'